 It is likely that you will not find the word ‘elect’ or ‘election’ in your translation of the Old Testament.
-Instead the word that is most commonly used is ‘choose’ or ‘chosen’ .
+Instead, the word that is most commonly used is ‘choose’ or ‘chosen’.
 The Hebrew word bāhar (to choose) is used nearly 170 times in the Old Testament.
-It is used often of people doing the choosing, as in Lot ‘choosing’ the plain country around Sodom (Gen. 13:11), or Moses choosing some to help lead Israel (Ex.
+It is used often of the activity of a person, as in Lot ‘choosing’ the plain country around Sodom (Gen. 13:11), or Moses choosing some to help lead Israel (Ex.
 18:25).

 But about half the time it is used in regard to God choosing, either a person, a people, or a place.
 The following list will illustrate some examples of his choosing.

-- Deut 12:5 – God chooses Jerusalem (this is a frequently mentioned choice)
+- Deuteronomy 12:5 – God chose Jerusalem (this is a frequently mentioned choice)

-- Deut 18:5 – The Levites are chosen to serve God
+- Deuteronomy 18:5 – The Levites were chosen to serve God

-- Deut 7:6-7 – Israel is chosen to be God’s people (there are frequent references to this as well)
+- Deuteronomy 7:6-7 – Israel was chosen to be God’s people (there are frequent references to this as well)